cBournhonesque/lightyear/NOTES.md

     - we want to be able to read parts of it (header, channel_id) but then parts of the big Bytes would be stored in channel receivers.
 Hopefully using Bytes we can avoid allocating?
       We can use `Bytes::slice` to create a new Bytes from a subset of the original Bytes!
+      -> DONE!
+    - When reading the replication messages, we can do the same trick where we split the bytes for each component? but then it's a waste because we need to store the length of the bytes.
+More efficient if we just read directly inline.

 - Replication current policy: